open-xchange/appsuite-middleware/open-xchange-config/development/projectsets/com.openexchange.projectset.full/README.txt

    >>> Refresh (F5) project "open-xchange-development" <<<

+5. Launch the "openexchange-test-gui/build.xml" launcher file with ant.
+   Right click on file and select "Run as" and press first entry.
+   The build.xml performs necessary changes in ".classpath" file to resolve compile errors.

+   >>> Refresh (F5) project "openexchange-test-gui" <<<

-5. To finally start the Open-Xchange server in OSGi runtime launch the "com.openexchange.server/Open-Xchange Server Startup.launch" launcher file.
+6. To finally start the Open-Xchange server in OSGi runtime launch the "com.openexchange.server/Open-Xchange Server Startup.launch" launcher file.
 Right click on file and select "Run as" and press first entry.